jlinoff/moniconn/README.md

 #   VERBOSE=2     VERBOSE=1 + report connection errors
 #   VERBOSE=3     VERBOSE=2 + sample status
 ```

+### ctrl-c snapshot
+You can type `ctrl-c` during a run to see a snapshot of the progress and then continue.

 ### calculate seconds until midnight
 This came up while analyzing another problem and i thought that it was worth saving.